robsiera/Fusion/docs/faq/How does Fusion work.md

 Fusion supports all of these scenarios, but the simpler the scenario, the less components you need to understand.

-# Components

-## Basic Components for just caching on one server
+### Basic Components for just caching on one server

 These components form the core of Fusion.
 They are essential for every scenario, whether you're building a simple single-server application or a complex distributed solution.
 If you want to understand Fusion, start here: